Our Helplines are open 365 days a year from 9am–8pm during the week, and 4pm–8pm on weekends and bank holidays.

 Confidentiality is fundamental to Beat’s services.
 However, there are some exceptional circumstances where we may pass on information, for example:

-To check the quality and consistency of our services, managers may listen in to calls and check emails from time to time.
+To ensure the quality and consistency of our services, managers may listen in to calls and check emails from time to time.

 If you call our Helpline you will speak to a trained support worker experienced in listening and talking to people in a similar situation to you.
 We know it can be difficult to reach out for help and talk about what you are feeling and going through, but we aim to provide a supportive, non-judgemental space.